sanjana-user/Sentiment_Analysis/README.md

 - Long: the trader expects prices to go up.

--Short: the trader expects prices to go down.
+- Short: the trader expects prices to go down.

 c) closed PnL: net profit after the trade.